 Yes, the fellowship is paid.
 The stipends are fixed but vary by the cost of living of the fellowship location.
 For Pittsburgh, the stipend is $10000 for the summer and should be more than enough to cover travel, housing, and other expenses over the summer.

 While budgeting for the program, please keep in mind that the stipend qualifies as taxable income.
 Due to our large number of international fellows, we cannot advise on the tax implications related to the stipend.
 We recommend consulting with a lawyer for tax-related questions/concerns.

-No. We can make some exceptions for time away of less than 3 days total during the summer, but spending a week away from the work is not fair to the other 2-3 fellows on your project.
-If you need to be gone for a week during the summer, this may not be the summer for you to participate in DSSG.
-Everyone must be in attendance for the first week and last week of the fellowship.
+No. We can make some exceptions for up to 2 days off during the summer (for critical cases), but spending a week away from the work is not fair to the other fellows on your team.
+If you need to be away for a week during the summer, this may not be the summer for you to participate in DSSG.
+In addition, everyone must be in attendance for the entire first week and last week of the fellowship.